magneticio/vamp2setup/README.md

 Once the Virtual Cluster is set up, you should make sure that the Deployments for your Application are created and running.
 All deployments require a set of three labels:

-- app: identifying the application to which the deployment belongs.
+- **app**: identifying the application to which the deployment belongs.
-- deployment: identifying the deployment itself.
+- **deployment**: identifying the deployment itself.
 It is mainly used as a selector for the pods.
-- version: the version of the application to which the deployment belongs.
+- **version**: the version of the application to which the deployment belongs.
 This is used by Istio to dispatch traffic.

-For this example you will simply create two new deployments with the same app label and different deployment and version lables.
+For this example you will create two new deployments with the same app label and different deployment and version labels.
-To do that simply copy the yaml below it into a file, or get it from the sample folder.
+To do that, copy the yaml below it into a file, or get it from the sample folder.
-Then you can simply execute:
+Then you can execute:

 ````
 kubectl create -f deployment.yaml